xtendui/xtendui/src/gatsby/markdown/components/tooltip/interaction.md

 You can set initial activation by adding `on` to the **elements** or **targets**.

 Additionally on component initialization the class `.xt-tooltip-init` gets added to the **object**.

+## Hash

+See [toggle hash](/components/toggle/interaction#hash) for more informations.

+You can link the activation in the url hash, hash activation has precedence over class activation.

 ## Event